 Proposers are required to write the Scientific/Technical/Management (i.e., science justification) section of the proposal in an anonymized format, i.e., in a manner that does not explicitly identify the names of the team members or their institutions.
 Some specific points follow:

 - Do not claim ownership of past work, e.g., "my previously funded work..." or "Our prior analysis demonstrates that…"

 - Do not include the names of the personnel associated with the proposal or their organizational affiliations.
-This includes but is not limited to, page headers, footers, diagrams, figures, or watermarks.
+This includes but is not limited to, page headers, footers, diagrams, figures, watermarks, or PDF bookmarks.
 This does not include references to past work, which should be included whenever relevant (see below).

 - References must be written in the form of a number in a square bracket, e.g. , which will then correspond to the full citation in the reference list.

 - When citing references, use third person neutral wording.
 This especially applies to self-referencing.
 For example, replace phrases like "as we have shown in our previous work , …" with "as previously shown , ..."